mlochbaum/BQN/problems.md

 ### Poor font support
 Characters `⥊∾⟜⎉⚇˜` and double-struck letters are either missing from many fonts or drawn strangely.

-### Trains don't like monads
-If you have the normal mix of monads and dyads you'll need a lot of parentheses and might end up abusing `⟜`.
-A partial solution is to have a special "no argument" glyph `·` that works like `𝕨` during a monadic function call.
-In a train it would function like J's Cap (`[:`).

-### Converting a function expression to a syntactic value is tricky
-You can name it, or you can do `⊑⟨Fn⟩`.
-The first is awkward and the second eats at your soul a little.
-There should probably be a dedicated syntax.
-Note that going the other way, from value to function, isn't too bad: the operator `{𝔽}` does it.

 ### Index Of privileges the first match
 It could be more sound to look at all matches, but using just the first one is too convenient.
 J has an index-of-last function; in BQN you have to reverse the left argument and then do arithmetic: `≠∘⊣-1+⌽⊸⊐`.